For SEO and Content Agencies

 "We already use Notion and ClickUp."

 Keep them for task tracking.
-Floyi is the strategy and methodology layer that produces the deliverables.
+Floyi is the strategy and playbook layer that produces the deliverables.
 Notion tracks what's in progress.
 Floyi decides what gets worked on, generates the briefs and optimizes the content.
 They sit side by side.

 "Clients won't pay extra for another tool."